danilo-gazzoli/danilo-gazzoli/README.md

 ###

-<p align="left">My name is Danilo Martins Gazzoli, i'm a backend software developer who new skills and experiences.</p>
+<p align="center">My name is Danilo Martins Gazzoli, i'm a backend software developer who new skills and experiences.</p>

 ###